 What if baby is going through a leap?

-When Jax goes through a leap he wants to eat every 1hr and stays away during the day for 2-3hrs at a time.
+When Jax goes through a leap he wants to eat every 1hr and stays awake during the day for 2-3hrs at a time.
 His waking times are long and so is the amount of time it takes him to settle down during the day.

 On those days whether he needs it or not we make sure he has a bath as the warm water resets his mood and calms him down a lot.